Neso (moon)

-Neso /ˈniːsoʊ/, also known as Neptune XIII, is the outermost known natural satellite of Neptune.
-It is a retrograde irregular moon discovered by Matthew J. Holman, Brett J. Gladman, et al. on August 14, 2002, though it went unnoticed until 2003.
-Neso orbits Neptune at a distance of more than 48 Gm (million km), making it (as of 2015) the most distant known moon of any planet.
-At apocenter, the satellite is more than 72 Gm from Neptune.
-This distance is great enough that it exceeds Mercury's aphelion, which is approximately 70 Gm from the Sun.
+Neso /ˈniːsoʊ/, also known as Neptune XIII, is the second-outermost known natural satellite of Neptune, after S/2021 N 1.
+It is a retrograde irregular moon discovered by Matthew J. Holman, Brett J. Gladman, et al. on 14 August 2002, though it went unnoticed until 2003.
+Neso is the second-most distant moon of Neptune, with an average orbital distance of nearly 49.6 million km.
+At its farthest point of its orbit, the satellite is more than 72 million km from Neptune.
+This distance exceeds Mercury's aphelion, which is approximately 70 million km from the Sun.

-Neso is also the moon with the longest orbital period, 26.67 years.
+Neso is also the moon with the second-longest orbital period, 26.67 years.
 It follows a retrograde, highly inclined, and highly eccentric orbit illustrated on the diagram in relation to other irregular satellites of Neptune.
 The satellites above the horizontal axis are prograde, the satellites beneath it are retrograde.
 The yellow segments extend from the pericentre to the apocentre, showing the eccentricity.

+Neso is affected by the Kozai mechanism.

-Neso is about 60 km in diameter based on an assumed albedo, and assuming a mean density of 1.5 g/cm3, its mass is estimated at 2 kg.
+Neso is about 60 km in diameter based on an assumed albedo of 0.04.

 Given the similarity of the orbit's parameters with Psamathe (S/2003 N 1), it was suggested that both irregular satellites could have a common origin in the break-up of a larger moon.

 Neso is named after one of the Nereids.
-Before it was officially named on February 3, 2007 (IAUC 8802), Neso was known by its provisional designation, S/2002 N 4.
+Before it was officially named on 3 February 2007 (IAUC 8802), Neso was known by its provisional designation, S/2002 N 4.